opensubsonic/open-subsonic-api/content/en/docs/Responses/DiscTitle.md

 opensubsonic:
 - Addition
 description: >
-  A disc title for an album.
+  A disc title for an album, with an optional cover art.
 ---

 {{< tabpane persist=false >}}